RobertoValli/academic_website/content/authors/admin/_index.md

 I am a graduate student of political science at ETH Zurich.
 I visited UC Berkeley's [Institute for Eastern European and Eurasian Studies](https://iseees.berkeley.edu/) between February and September 2022.
 My dissertation is part of the ERC-founded [NASTAC project](https://icr.ethz.ch/research/nastac/) led by [Lars-Erik Cederman](https://icr.ethz.ch/people/cederman/).

-My main research relates to the origins and consequences of mass identities and political behavior based on inherited traits, such as language and religion.
+My main research interests relate to the origins and consequences of mass identities and political behavior based on inherited traits, such as language and religion.
 I rely on observational data and computational methods to measure and study nationalist and ethnic processes in new settings and with innovative research designs.

-My dissertation uses data on nationalist publications and political claims to study the origins of nationalism across Europe 1750–1945.
+My dissertation uses data on nationalist publications and political claims to study the influence of warfare on the growth of nationalism across Europe 1750 to 1945.

-Other research projects of mine concern the dynamics of public opinion and in particular the effects of electoral outcomes on partisanship.
+Other co-authored projects of mine concern the dynamics of public opinion and in particular the effects of electoral outcomes on partisanship.